Alley Pond Park

 The native Matinecock once inhabited the area around Alley Pond Park, attracted by the shellfish in Little Neck Bay.
 In 1673, King Charles I of England (1600-1649) gave a 600-acre land grant to Thomas Foster, who built a stone cottage close to modern-day Northern Boulevard.
 Soon others built mills that harnessed water flowing into Alley Creek.
 Although the area supported some light industry, it stayed essentially rural through the end of the 19th century.
 William Vanderbilt’s (1849–1920) privately run Long Island Motor Parkway was built through the area in 1908, a harbinger of the age of automobile travel that would shape the park through the 20th century.

-As the borough of Queens expanded rapidly, its population doubling in the 1920s, the City moved to protect open spaces.
-The City of New York acquired the alley on June 24, 1929.
+The population of Queens doubled in the 1920s and the City of New York moved to protect open spaces by acquiring the site on June 24, 1929.
 NYC Parks acquired 330 acres of land surrounding the alley later that year, the most significant acquisition in the creation of the park.
-“This is an attractive offer and parks must be anticipated for the good of the increasing populations,” Mayor James J. Walker (1881–1946) said after the approval of the $1.3 million acquisition.
-“There is no better site in Queens.”

-The park, including 26 acres of newly-constructed playing fields and the Alley Pond Park Nature Trail, the first such trail in the city’s park system, officially opened in 1935 at a ceremony attended by Mayor Fiorello H. LaGuardia (1882–1947) and Parks Commissioner Robert Moses (1888–1981).
-The new park offered users a 23-acre bird sanctuary, bridle paths, tennis courts, picnic areas, and a 200-space parking lot.
+The newly constructed 26-acre park, officially opened in 1935 and included a 23-acre bird sanctuary, tennis courts, 200-space parking lot and the Alley Pond Park Nature Trail, the first trail in the city’s park system.
 Title to the Vanderbilt roadway was transferred to NYC Parks in 1937 and the next year it was converted into a 2.5-mile bicycle path.

-In its zeal to convert the area for recreational uses and through the construction of the Long Island Expressway and Cross Island Parkway in the 1930s, NYC Parks filled in much of the marshland.
-This land is now recognized as a vital link in the ecosystem.
-In 1974, NYC Parks created the Wetlands Reclamation Project and began rehabilitating the natural wetlands of the park.
-The Alley Pond Environmental Center opened in 1976 to provide the public with an understanding of the park’s history and ecology.
+In its zeal to convert the area for recreational uses and through the construction of the Long Island Expressway and Cross Island Parkway in the 1930s, the parks department filled in much of the marshland.
+This area was later recognized as a vital link in the ecosystem.
+In 1974, NYC Parks created the Wetlands Reclamation Project and began rehabilitating the natural wetlands.

 In 2007, the park became home to New York City’s first public high ropes adventure course, part of NYC Parks’ Urban Park Rangers’ larger Alley Pond Park Adventure program.
 A low–cost outdoor education and adventure program, Alley Pond Park Adventure teaches participants how to canoe, use a compass, fish, and enjoy a natural setting without leaving New York City.